ManchesterRoboticsLtd/TE3001B_Robotics_Foundation/README.md

   * Encoder Basic Theory

   **Mini challenge:** Acquire data from the encoders using Arduino.
-  **Final Challenge:**: PID Controller using ROS and compare with simulation.
+  **Final Challenge:** PID Controller using ROS and compare with simulation.

   #### Session 2: